-Broader markets outperformed benchmarks for the day with the midcap and smallcap indices up 1-1.6 percent each.
+Broader markets were also lower for the day with the midcap index down 0.6 percent and smallcap index down 1.3 percent.

 Here are the key stocks that moved today: